 Sufiya shared with the children her incredible yet challenging journey of becoming an award winning author, read an extract from her best-selling book and some of the children even had a chance to re-enact the colourful engagement ceremony scene from the book.

-Sufiya also held a creative writing workshop to inspire students to read more as part of #WeAreReading, a Lancashire County Council initiative.
+Sufiya also held a creative writing workshop to inspire pupils to read more as part of #WeAreReading, a Lancashire County Council initiative.
 In this workshop pupils had to develop an alternative plot for Secrets of the Henna Girl using any genre they wanted.
 They initially completed a character worksheet and then learnt how to construct a full short story.
 Sufiya has ignited a spark in these young minds, many of whom are now aspiring young authors of the future.

 “I love coming to Pleckgate,” said Sufiya.
 “It’s always so welcoming and the children are vibrant and always want to learn.”